Analysis | One word says a lot about the Democrats’ shift on the border

 Stephanopoulos pressed Mayorkas on this talking point, asking whether the better message might not be “don’t come, period” — the same thing Obama said seven years ago.
 But Mayorkas made clear he was pleading for time rather than a full-on change in plans.

 “Well I think, actually, do not come now,” Mayorkas said.
 “Give us the time to rebuild the system that was entirely dismantled in the prior administration.
-And we have in fact begun the rebuild that system.”
+And we have in fact begun to rebuild that system.”

 There are myriad nuances in immigration policy.
 In this case, that begins with whether the unaccompanied minors arriving at the border might have legitimate asylum claims or might have family in the United States with whom they could be matched.
 It’s not simply a matter of whether you let all undocumented immigrants into the country, as some of Biden’s critics suggest.